Vivian-Xie/Interactive-Lab-Hub/Final/README.md

 ## 📌 Project Overview

 **WhattoDo Box** is an interactive physical device designed to help users make small life decisions or break out of boredom through a ritualized, fate-like interaction.
-Users insert a coin, think of a question, make choices through buttons, and receive a randomly dispensed answer card — sometimes good, sometimes bad — reinforcing a sense of chance, destiny, and play.
+Users insert a coin, think of a question, make choices through buttons, and receive a randomly dispensed answer card — sometimes good, sometimes bad.

 This project combines physical computing, mechanical design, UI on MiiPiTFT, sound & light feedback, and custom card-dispensing mechanisms into one cohesive interactive experience.
 The documentation is written so that if we woke up with amnesia, we could fully recreate the project from scratch.